 4. Time to complete the inverted “U”: Start at your right hip bone and gently apply pressure as you move upwards, then go across.
 Finally, trace back down the “I” line.
 Repeat this sequence ten times.

-For best results, perform this abdominal massage in the morning after breakfast to stimulate bowel movement.
+For best results, perform this massage in the morning after breakfast to stimulate bowel movement.
 By doing so, you increase the likelihood of having regular and happy bowel movements in no time.

 If you’re looking for a natural way to help constipation, massage may be the answer for you.
 Massage helps increase blood flow and stimulates the bowels, both of which can help get things moving again.
 Call us today to schedule your next massage or schedule online and start enjoying the benefits of this natural way to treat constipation!
 Please tell us prior to your appointment that you are having trouble with constipation so we can change the protocol as needed!